z0r0z/v4-router/docs/src/src/UniswapV4Router04.sol/contract.UniswapV4Router04.md

 ### swapTokensForExactTokens

-Singe pool, exact output swap; swap as few input tokens as possible for the specified amount of output tokens, on a single pool
+Exact Output Swap; swap as few input tokens as possible for the specified amount of output tokens, along the path

 ```solidity